Concurrent Education Sessions

 HR 101 will benefit those new to the Personnel & HR world as well as those who would like a refresher and some handy resources.
 Topics include the HR Timeline for a school year, posting and hiring processes and requirements, important Personnel policies and statutes, certification, helpful tips, and much more.

 As districts struggle to find teachers, make sure that you know all the different ways to help applicants obtain certification.
-In the first half of this presentation, attendees will learn about the various routes to certification including emergency certification, Highly Qualified and the alternative routes to certification.
-The second half of the presentation will focus on the newest alternative route to certification, Option 9.
-Staff from the University of the Cumberlands will provide attendees with insight on how this new route works in practice, and the partnership that occurs between the district and the university.
+Attendees will learn about the various routes to certification including emergency certification, Highly Qualified and the alternative routes to certification.
+Attendees will also hear updates on recent actions of the Education Professional Standards Board.

 Collective Q and A Session on School Law